Information on travel and Covid-19-restrictions

 - Safeguarding personal belongings outside the premises is the sole responsibility of each applicant.

-Also, kindly keep in mind the country time difference when accessing this facility.
+Kindly keep in mind the time difference between Germany and India.

 Honorary Consul in Goa

 Dean Menezes, Honorary Consul of the Federal Republic of Germany

 Mr. Girish Raikar: +91 98221 21191 / 94201 89641 (Please Note - No visa queries will be addressed by Mr. Raikar.
 Mr. Raikar is in charge of only consular matters.
 All visa queries must be routed through the contact form on the website.)